-The Classification currently contains over 1200 skills profiles covering ANZSCO 4-digit unit groups and 6-digit occupations, as well as NEC occupations and specialisations.
+The Classification currently contains over 1,500 occupations profiles, covering ANZSCO 4-digit unit groups and 6-digit occupations, as well as NEC occupations and specialisations.

 If your occupation is not currently included, we welcome your feedback.
 Please email us at firstname.lastname@example.org.

-Jobs and Skills Australia will engage with appropriate stakeholders to improve the occupation profiles and conduct further consultations to obtain more comprehensive feedback and data.
+Jobs and Skills Australia will carefully consider feedback to determine how it can be used to improve or modify the Classification and its components, and will take steps to conduct further consultations to obtain more comprehensive feedback and data where appropriate.